DELTA

 assignments, so when a crate of weeds arrives for investigation, laborious and unrewarding

 checks must be made.
-An amateur herbalist has been sending unsolicited specimens to Delta
+An amateur herbalist, Carpenter, has been sending unsolicited specimens to Delta

 |